 All allowances must be approved in advance, clearly documented, and supported by verifiable records of hours or duties.
 Payroll will only process claims that meet evidential and authorisation standards.

-Allowances are subject to annual review by the Head of People Services to confirm continued operational need and affordability.
+Allowances are subject to annual review by the Head of People Services, in conjunction with thew Chief Executive Officer, to confirm continued operational need and affordability.

 Appendix D – Market Supplement Policy